3 - Resource classification

 At one stage, continued operation for a field will become unprofitable.
 Dependent on other possibilities for continued operation of the field, the so-called uneconomic tail production should be reported as a contingent resource.
 If there is a reasonable probability for continued operation based on contingent or undiscovered resources, not restricted to current license acreage, this should preferably be reported in RC5A.
 If more immature, the resources should be reported in RC7A.

-RC6 is used for deposits which, even in the long-term, probably cannot be recovered profitably, and resources in minor, non-tested discoveries where recovery is not very likely.
+RC6 is used for deposits which, even in the long-term, probably cannot be recovered profitably, and for resources in minor, non-tested discoveries where recovery is not very likely.
 If the deposit is a supplementary resource to a field, it is reported under the field.
 Stand-alone discoveries are to be reported separately.

 Improved recovery measures on fields (project category A) which have been evaluated and found to be unprofitable, shall not be reported in RC6.
 If resources can be realized with other measures later, they could be included in RC7A.